rstudio/rstudio-conf-2022-program/sessions/advanced-r/summarizing-projects-to-setting-tags.md

 * Creating a reference table: With so many #rstats learning materials out there, it's often helpful to parse-out the functions from a project and create a lookup table that complements your notes.
 * Analyzing files: A network visualization of the packages may provide insights as to which files or projects are most related to one another as well as which packages are most central to a body of work.
 * Setting tags: Picking good consistent tags for your blogdown website is hard.
 It's easier to just parse out the packages in each post and use those to organize your website.

+Examples will use helpers from the new {funspotr} package: https://github.com/brshallo/funspotr/